Calvary United Methodist Church - Bronx, N.Y.

 Sources:

-"Another Jardine Organ", article in The Musical Courier, October 10, 1888.
-Specifications of Jardine organ.
+"Another Jardine Organ", The Musical Courier (Oct.
+10, 1888).
+Specifications of George Jardine & Son organ (1887).
 Courtesy Dale W. Hansen, Archivist, Fifth Avenue Presbyterian Church.

 Dunlap, David W. From Abyssinian to Zion: A Guide to Manhattan's Houses of Worship.
 New York: Columbia University Press, 2004.